dgwarlug47/Sketch-It/readme.md

 This allow a user to select shapes to draw, set their properties, and draw the shapes on-screen.
 This type of program would typically be used to draw simple diagrams.

-These a list of features provided:
+List of main features provided:

 1) draw circle, rectangle, line with previews
 2) can save and load a drawing